 - Roberta asked in October 2014 for Mara to do another reading for her.
 Mara looked at Roberta’s chart.
 “Let me move to my meditation room,” she said to us on the phone from Wales.
 It was time to shift from “progressions” to final transits.
 She recorded an extraordinary guided meditation to help my mother lay down her body with ease (“not now, but when it is time….”) pointing the way from this life to the next, assuring her she would meet her friends and family on the other side and that she would still be able, after “death,” to be connected with us, all of her dear ones left behind here on Earth, in Spirit.

 - Plunging into astrological studies over the past several years has been the most effective grief therapy I can imagine.
-As I’ve come to see and appreciate the trans-personal factors at play in Lou’s chart and in mine, I’ve tapped into a level of serenity born of wonder at the Mystery of life that I could not otherwise have known.
+As I’ve come to see and appreciate the trans-personal factors at play in Lou’s chart and in mine, I’ve tapped into a level of serenity born of wonder at the Mystery of life, something I could not otherwise have known.

 Ask anyone smitten with the practice of astrology and they’ll tell you.
 It is a constant source of fascination and awe, a repository of comfort and guidance.
 It’s an endless course of study as the art-form presents layer upon layer of complexity, a variety of schools of thought and approaches.
 On a practical, interpersonal level, it helps one to see that each person has strengths and weaknesses that are “hard-wired.”
 Even just a passing knowledge of Sun signs (the tiniest sliver of a fraction of all that is in a chart) makes it easier to let the Cancer friend be “overly” emotional at times, to appreciate the need of the Capricorn sibling to turn every outing or activity into a “project,” to accept that the Scorpio colleague is not suspicious of YOU or withholding from YOU but is guarded with everyone.
 That young person whom others see as aloof although you know him to be warm and funny?
 Of course, he’s an Aquarius!
 Once he learns this about himself, he will gain in valuable self-awareness.
 Once we know this about him, we’re less apt to think, “Why he is so stand-offish?”
 Astrology is helping me to become (finally!) a less judgmental person.